Skip to main content

 ADA All wellness programs that include medical inquiries or exams.
 Program must be voluntary; reasonable accommodations must be provided.

 The enforcement of these laws is another critical aspect.
 The Office for Civil Rights (OCR) enforces HIPAA, while the EEOC enforces the ADA and GINA.
 Both agencies have the authority to investigate complaints and impose significant penalties for non-compliance.
-This enforcement landscape provides a powerful incentive for employers and their wellness program vendors to adhere to the highest standards of and security.
+This enforcement landscape provides a powerful incentive for employers and their wellness program vendors to adhere to the highest standards of data privacy and security.

 Here is a list of the 18 identifiers that must be removed for health information to be considered de-identified under the HIPAA Safe Harbor method: